-Front 50 feet from right-of-way of any street or road.

-All others 20 feet from lot lines.
+50 feet from right-of-way of any street or road.
+20 feet from lot lines.

-2. M-2 - Industrial District

-a.
-Purpose - This industrial district is established to provide areas in which manufacturing and related commercial operations are the principal use of land.
+- 2. M-2 Industrial District - a.
+Purpose This industrial district is established to provide areas in which manufacturing and related commercial operations are the principal use of land.
 Such uses have some adverse effects on surrounding properties, and are not compatible with residential, institutional, and retail uses.
-Moderate performance standards are established d.
-Conditional Uses

-- 1) Industry non-retail commercial, laboratories, offices. - 2) Signs as regulated in Section 5 of this ordinance. - c.
-Accessory Uses Off-street parking and loading as regulated in Section 4 of this ordinance; cooling lakes or facilities.

-Junkyards - Any junkyard, scrap yard or salvage yard for which permission is granted under this section shall at all times be subject to the performance standards established for this ordinance.
+Moderate performance standards are established. - b.
+Permitted Uses - 1) Industry non-retail commercial, laboratories, offices. - 2) Signs as regulated in Section 5 of this ordinance. - c.
+Accessory Uses Off-street parking and loading as regulated in Section 4 of this ordinance; cooling lakes or facilities. - d.
+Conditional Uses - Junkyards Any junkyard, scrap yard or salvage yard for which permission is granted under this section shall at all times be subject to the performance standards established for this ordinance.